You are here

 ARTICLE XIX: Sound Equipment

-2. Keep supplies of expendable equipment stocked, inventory the equipment once a month and report to the Selectpeople on the use and condition of the sound equipment;
+1. Maintain the equipment; keep supplies of expendable equipment stocked, inventory the equipment once a month and report to the Select People on the use and condition of the sound equipment.
+If a malfunction with the equipment is detected, report to selectboard immediately.

-E. Borrowers of the sound equipment shall be responsible for the replacement of the lost items and damage to the equipment aboveand beyond and any normal wear and tear that regular use entails.
+F. Borrowers of the sound equipment shall be responsible for the replacement of lost items and damage to the equipment.

 Article XX: Clean Up After Social Events